-The government currently shares public sector data through various different laws and mechanisms, with little consistency or single point of oversight.
-The Data Sharing and Release framework will establish a consistent pathway for agencies and researchers who want to share data.
+The government currently shares public sector data through various different laws and mechanisms, with little consistency or a single point of oversight.
+The Data Availability and Transparency framework will establish a consistent pathway for agencies and researchers who want to share data.
 It removes the need for lengthy legal processes to establish authority, and instead focuses on applying important safeguards and protections to data sharing.

 There is substantial public benefit in sharing data and significant costs to Australians when agencies lock data away unnecessarily.
 It may be tempting to keep data locked away, but this can mean Australians are missing out on the significant economic and social benefits that can be realised if the data is shared safely between agencies, or with authorised researchers and analysts.